-10.5.1 In case of placement, re-rigging or repair of the cargo handling gear, their machinery, metal structures or gear, the mounted cargo handling gear shall be examined and tested in accordance with appropriate requirements of 10.3.

-Such examinations and tests shall, in particular, be carried out in the following cases:

-- .1 after the replacement of the cargo handling gear as a whole or putting it in another place; - .2 after the re-rigging of the cargo handling gear, major overhaul or repair after an accident; - .3 after major overhaul, alterations or replacement of metal structures, machinery and fixed gear of the cargo handling gear; - .4 if the height of the span rope fastening has been changed or fastenings of shrouds or stays have been shifted; - .5 after replacement or major repair of a winch or a brake, after replacement of the car, counterweight, electric motor, suspension ropes, winch drum, after repair or replacement of the traction sheave; - .6 after removal of a cargo handling gear because of certain reasons and its re-positioning in the original place.
+- 10.5.1 In case of placement, re-rigging or repair of the cargo handling gear, their machinery, metal structures or gear, the mounted cargo handling gear shall be examined and tested in accordance with appropriate requirements of 10.3.
+Such examinations and tests shall, in particular, be carried out in the following cases: - .1 after the replacement of the cargo handling gear as a whole or putting it in another place; - .2 after the re-rigging of the cargo handling gear, major overhaul or repair after an accident; - .3 after major overhaul of machinery and fixed gear of the cargo handling gear, alterations or replacement of their metal structures; - .4 if the height of the span rope fastening has been changed or fastenings of shrouds or stays have been shifted; - .5 after replacement or major repair of a winch or a brake, after replacement of the car, counterweight, electric motor, suspension ropes, winch drum, after repair or replacement of the traction sheave; - .6 after removal of a cargo handling gear because of certain reasons and its re-positioning in the original place.

-After replacement of interchangeable components and loose gear and ropes, testing of the mounted cargo handling gear is not needed, however, they must have a Certificate according to form 5.1.4 for gear and according to form 5.1.5 for ropes.
+After replacement of loose and interchangeable components and ropes, testing of the mounted cargo handling gear is not needed, however, they must have a Certificate of Test and Thorough Examination of Interchangeable Components and Loose Gear and Certificate of Test and Thorough Examination of Wire Rope.

-After replacement of spreaders the cargo handling gear shall be subjected to operational tests with a suspended spreader and a container depending on the service conditions.
+After replacement of spreaders the cargo handling gear shall be subjected to operational tests with a suspended spreader and a container in service conditions.